HelloWorldLTY/HelloWorldLTY.github.io/_pages/about.md

 Bidirectional Prediction Model for Transcriptomics and Proteomics
 ======
 ![Example](/images/process.jpg)
-Abstract: The major contribution of this work is to initially establish the transformation model between transcriptomics data and proteomics data.
-We proposed a model based on end-to-end learning strategy and encoder-decoder structure to predict its corresponding Antiboth-derived Tag data based on any single cell RNA sequence data, on the premise that the data used for training should come from the same tissue.
-We utilized the CITE-seq data and REAP-seq data for experiments and obtained promising results.
+Abstract: The major contribution of this work is to initially establish the transformationmodel between transcriptomics data and proteomics data.
+On the premise that thedata used for training should come from the same tissue, we proposed a modelbased on end-to-end learning strategy and a bidirectional encoder-decoder structure(BiAE) to predict the corresponding Antibody-derived Tag data based on anysingle-cell RNA sequence data and to predict single-cell RNA sequence data basedon its corresponding Antibody-derived Tag data.
+We utilized the CITE-seq dataand REAP-seq data for experiments and obtained promising results.

 Deep Learning based Scheduling Sequence Generation Algorithm